helgeho/ArchiveSpark/README.md

 ## Cite

-ArchiveSpark has been accepted as a research paper at [JCDL 2016](http://www.jcdl2016.org), where it was nominated for the Best Paper Award.
+ArchiveSpark has been published as a research paper at [JCDL 2016](http://www.jcdl2016.org), where it was nominated for the Best Paper Award.
 If you use ArchiveSpark in your work, please cite:

 *[Helge Holzmann, Vinay Goel, Avishek Anand.
 ArchiveSpark: Efficient Web Archive Access, Extraction and Derivation.
 In Proceedings of the Joint Conference on Digital Libraries, Newark, New Jersey, USA, 2016.](http://dl.acm.org/citation.cfm?id=2910902)*